Benzinga/python-bztcp/README.md

     python -m bztcp USERNAME KEY

+To test the Python client with configurable retries, delay and backoff you can run the package's built-in demo by running the module directly.
+In Python 3 and 2.7+:

+    python -m bztcp USERNAME KEY RETRIES DELAY BACKOFF

 In Python 2.6 and under, you will need the following:

     python -m bztcp.__main__ USERNAME KEY